DaimyoHub/MiniRust/README.md

 ## Extension : C backend

 I made a simple C backend that translates MiniMir programs to C programs.
+The translation of instructions from MiniMir to C is linear and does not need any specific algorithm.
+As a consequence, the generated C program is not idiomatic and uses a lot of labels.
+But since the backend assumes that the MiniMir source program is correct, the C target program should be correct too.
 The only tricky part of the backend resides in the resolution of structures direct dependencies with each other.

 The algorithm behind is quite straightforward :
   - I compute the structures' dependency graph